Wat Pho Bangkok Thailand

 The rooms are stylish and comfortable, the food is delicious, the common areas are warm and lush and there’s even a rooftop pool!
 Click here for my full review of Ad Lib Hotel in Bangkok.

 Ready to book your stay in Bangkok?
-Click here to check current rates at Novotel Bangkok Sukhumvit 20, head on over here to check current rates and availability at Ad Lib or click here to check out some other highly rated hotels in Bangkok!
+Click here to check current rates at Novotel Bangkok Sukhumvit 20, head on over here to check current rates and availability at Ad Lib, look into staying at the fabulous Anantara Riverside Bangkok Resort or click here to check out some other highly rated hotels in Bangkok!

 Don’t have a full 24 hour layover in Bangkok?
 Read this if you’re not sure whether you have enough time to leave the airport during your layover!